NOAA-GSL/mpas_app/docs/sections/user_guide/quick_start.rst

-CONUS 3km Quick start Guide
+CONUS 3km Quick Start Guide
 ---------------------------

 1. On Hera or Jet, clone the app's ``main`` branch and navigate to its directory: